 2. Developing divertor material solutions for DEMO

 Pure tungsten blocks will be used as the armour material for the ITER divertor, but they may not be suitable for the first generation fusion reactor DEMO and its successors.
 Higher neutron loading and longer duty cycles mean we may need more advanced solutions.
 We investigate advanced tungsten grades, alternative designs like heat pipes as well as using liquid metals as a the plasma facing material instead.

-Using liquid metals as a replenishing plasma facing material
+Using liquid metals as a self-shielding plasma facing material via vapour shielding.

 Liquid metals have several advantages over solid plasma facing components (PFCs): any eroded material can be replaced by new material flowing in, they are capable of cooling other than by conduction, and that the liquid is not so susceptible to damage from neutrons.
 For these reasons we study the performance of liquid metals as a PFC for future fusion reactors.
 The main candidate liquid metals are lithium or tin.
 We found that when the surface temperature increases under intense plasma loading, a regime is reached where the high vapour pressure balances the incoming plasma pressure.
 This results in a reduced heat load to the surface as the vapour cools the plasma and increases radiation.
 This type of self-regulatory behaviour can protect the wall from damage under off-normal events, making the plasma more robust.
 It is even possible to conceive of operating in this regime in steady-state to essentially control and extinguish the heat load as it enters the divertor, eliminating the problem of wall damage, using a so-called "vapour-box" divertor.
 We are also exploring how this can be designed and engineered for a future reactor.

 Do you want to know more?

-Our linear devices create conditions where the rate of particles hitting the material is extremely high, and the path lengths between collisions extremely small, so that the material can be pushed out of equilibrium.
+Our linear plasma devices create conditions where the rate of particles hitting the material is extremely high, and the path lengths between collisions extremely small, so that the material can be pushed out of equilibrium.
 We can use our knowledge to explore questions relevant for industry, or use our unique conditions to explore the strange morphology changes these create and see how we can use them in catalysts, batteries or solar cells.